gradgrind/W365toFET/typst_files/scripts/print_timetable.typ

-/* The basic idea is to use a table for structuring each timetable.
-This
+/* This is a script to generate a multiple page document where each class,
+ * teacher or room has a page of its own for its weekly timetable.
+ *
- * manages the headers, lines and background colouring.
+ * The basic idea is to use a Typst-table to manages the headers, lines and
- * The tiles of the actual timetable are overlaid on this using the line
+ * background colouring.
+The tiles of the timetable activities are overlaid
- * coordinates for orientation.
+ * on this using the table cell boundary coordinates for orientation.
+ *
  * A space (block) is left at the top of each page for a page title.
 This
  * is in the space left free by the TITLE_HEIGHT value.
  * The rest of the page will be used for the table, adjusting the cell size
  * to fit.
+ *
  * Two variants of table are supported:
  *  - plain (default): A simple table is used with each lesson period having
  *                     the same length.